COVID-19 Spending Freeze

 Responsible finance and accounting are key to the success of any club or organization.
 Student Involvement and Leadership provides clubs and organizations with the services necessary to manage their finances effectively.
 Our staff is here to help with deposits, revenue planning, expense management, travel, funding options, and more.

-Wright State University is able to pay for goods via check, VISA credit card (procurement "pro" card), and petty cash withdraws for minor transactions.
+Wright State University can pay for goods via check, VISA credit card (procurement "pro" card), and petty cash withdraws for minor transactions.
 Our office coordinates these purchases through the Engage platform.

 To place a purchase request, visit your organization's manage menu, and select Purchase Request under the finance tab.
 This function is by default only available to presidents and treasurers.
 If an organization wants to designate another member to make a purchase request, the president can modify the member's organization permission under the member's set position.
 The president will also need to authorize that affected position.
 Presidents can contact our front desk at SIL@wright.edu or 937-775-5570 for assistance.

 Procurement is defined as the process of finding and agreeing to terms and acquiring goods, services, or works from an external source.
 Student Involvement and Leadership submits requisitions to the Office of the Controller on behalf of clubs and organizations.
-Once a requisition is approved, a purchase order is assigned, and once the good, service, or work is delivered adequately, a check may be remitted.
+Once a requisition is approved, a purchase order is assigned, and once the good, service, or work is delivered adequately, the university may remit a check.
 This process is set up to ensure compliance with the Ohio Revised Code and Wright State University policies and procedures.

 Goods, services, or works purchased using this model are typically renumerated via check.